onedesign/anim-panel/README.md

 - Buttons to dynamically change the playback speed (1x, 0.5x, 0.2x, etc)
 - A display of the current timeline time
 - For `TimelineMax` timelines, automatically-added buttons to jump to each label in the timeline
-- The ability to easily set custom loop in and out times for focusing on a specific span of the overall timeline, including making these in/out points persistent between page refreshes
+- The ability to easily set custom loop in and out ranges for focusing on a specific span of the overall timeline, including making these in/out points persistent between page refreshes
+- Keyboard shortcuts for common actions

 ## Demo